luke-barron/comprehensive-search-builder/README.md

 Luke Barron, MSLS
 Health Sciences Library
 University of North Carolina at Chapel Hill
-luke.o.barron@gmail.com
+Luke_Barron@unc.edu

 This work is licensed under a
 [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].

 [cc-by-sa]: http://creativecommons.org/licenses/by-sa/4.0/

 This repository contains two files implementing functionally identical versions of the tool.
-'Comprehensive search builder v1.1 (Demo).xlsx' contains a pre-built search strategy demonstrating several key features of the tool.
-It is recommended that users save a copy of 'Comprehensive search builder v1.1 (Blank).xlsx' to be used as the basis of new searches.
+'Comprehensive search builder v1.2 (Demo).xlsx' contains a pre-built search strategy demonstrating several key features of the tool.
+It is recommended that users save a copy of 'Comprehensive search builder v1.2 (Blank).xlsx' to be used as the basis of new searches.
 A changelog and user guide are included in both .xlsx files.
 The latter is also available in .pdf format.

 Potential use cases include search development for systematic reviews and tracking the research output of teams or departments via a list of names and/or affiliations.
 At present, the tool provides support for:
 - PubMed (NLM)